zelphir/next-transpile-modules/README.md

 - it supports CSS modules (since Next.js 9.2)
 - it supports `.mjs`

+### A new version of Next.js is available/I just setup my project, and my build is breaking because of this plugin

+It is important to understand that this plugin is a big hack of the Next.js Webpack configuration.
+When the Next.js team pushes an update to their build configuration, the changes `next-transpile-modules` bring may be outdated, and the plugin needs to be updated.

+Now, this build problem can happen when you install your dependencies with `npm install`/`yarn install` (in your CI pipeline for example).
+Those commands **may re-resolve your `next` dependency of your `package.json` to a newer one**, hence breaking your build (because there were Webpack breaking changes in Next.js `9.5.0` (breaking changes for `next-transpile-modules`, but not for the average user).

+The way to fix it is easy, and it is what you should always do: **install your dependencies with `npm ci` ("clean install") or `yarn --frozen-lockfile`**.
+This will force `npm` or `yarn` to use the version of Next.js declared in your lock file, instead of downloading the latest one compatible with the version accepted by your `package.json`.

+So basically: use your lock files right, and understand what problems they are solving ;)

+more:

+- check the compatibility table of this plugin
+- read more about semver and version resolutions: https://docs.npmjs.com/misc/semver

 ### I have trouble making it work with Next.js 7

 Next.js 7 introduced Webpack 4 and Babel 7, [which changed a couple of things](https://github.com/zeit/next.js/issues/5393#issuecomment-458517433), especially for TypeScript and Flow plugins.